Luka Reischl: Club career

-Reischl made his professional debut for Austrian Second League side Liefering on 25 September 2020 against Wacker Innsbruck.
+Reischl made his professional debut for Austrian Second League side FC Liefering on 25 September 2020 against Wacker Innsbruck.
 He came on as an 89th-minute substitute for Maurits Kjaergaard as Liefering won 2–0.
 He scored his first professional goal on 20 November 2020 against Kapfenberger SV as Liefering won 6:1.

+On 14 January 2025, Reischl moved on loan to ADO Den Haag in the Netherlands, with an option to buy.